-Many SEOs like to optimize crawl budget by using robots.txt directives – the file robots.txt is a file that sits below your domain, so http://seoleverage.com/robots.txt is ours, for example – and contains information crawlers can read and interpret.
-You could, for example, prohibit Google to crawl your checkout’s URLs.
+Many SEOs like to optimize crawl budget by using robots.txt directives.
+The file robots.txt is a file that sits below your domain.

-Shopify, by default, already has a series of directives in place – but does not allow to override them – your robots.txt is what it is.
+Shopify online store, by default, already has a series of directives in place.
+But do not allow to override them – your robots.txt is what it is.